 Choose a color scheme

-I always recommend lighter neutral colors, (i.e. white, cream, beige, gray, etc.) as a great starting point.
-If you want to add in color, choose colors that are muted in tone rather than vibrant and bright.
+I always recommend lighter neutral colors, (i.e. cream, beige, gray, etc.) as a great starting point and add one or two complimenting colors.
+Choose colors that are muted in tone rather than vibrant and bright and avoid pure black and pure white.
 When I plan newborn sessions, I typically stick to neutrals with one or two colors throughout the setup to create a cohesive gallery so the images will all look amazing in an album together or in a wall display.
 If you'd like a specific color used cohesively for the newborn images, consider using those colors in your family wardrobe as well.

 Dress for comfort